epuzanov/ZenPacks.community.DistributedCollectors/README.rst

         lokkit -v --port=8091:tcp #Zenoss graph RRD render

-On the main zenoss hub then ass the following ports:
+On the main zenoss hub then add the following ports:

     ::